android-ui-testing/Cookbook/docs/content/practices/emulator_setup.md

 2. run your emulator via `avd manager` and
 3. switch the `ini` file generated in 2. with the one we create in 1.

-## How to run an emulator in a Docker?
+## How to run an emulator in Docker?

 Running an emulator in a docker is way easier than manually, because it encapsulates all this logic.
 If you don't have experience with docker, check